ashdavies/talks/2019-05-31-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ^ Still marked as Obsolete, promoted to Experimental, use with care

-^ Channel operations push/pull are bad for transformations

 ^ Not suitable as a drop in for Observables, can use instead of subjects

+^ Channel operations push/pull are bad for transformations similar to observable chains

 ---